BaileyJM02/KoalaBoat-docs/docs/commands/fun/escape.md

 - `escape 😇` This will return the unencoded UTF-8 code for 😇.

 ## Permissioz
-For this command to work, KoalaBoat doesn't require any extra permissions within your server.
+For this command to work, you don't require any extra permissions within the server.